aws-samples/aws-presentation-evaluation-tool/README.md

 amplify init
 ```

-This will install the necessary node packages and bootstrap the Amplify environment for deployment.
+This will install the necessary JavaScript packages and bootstrap the Amplify environment for deployment.

 ## Deploy